terrillmoore/multitech-installer/README.md

  `-bash:myhost::/cygdrive/c/multitech-installer $ `

 7. Once the
-   LEDs on the front of the Conduit stop flashing, power the Conduit down and connect it to the target network.
+   lights on the front of the Conduit stop flashing, power the Conduit down and connect it to the target network.
 At the same time, **restore the network settings on your host computer** (if you changed them away from the default during step 4).

-8. Log on to the Conduit using putty/ssh with the IP address information provided in step 6 or the IP address assigned to it by the DHCP server (when using DHCP)
+8. Log on to the Conduit as root, using putty or ssh.
+If using static addresses, you connect to the IP address provided in step 6.
+If using DHCP, use the IP address assigned to it by the DHCP server.

 9. Restart the installer to continue installation.